Particular/docs.particular.net/samples/servicecontrol/adapter-asb-multi-namespace/sample.md

 include: asb-connectionstring

+ 1. An environment variable named `AzureServiceBus.ConnectionString.1` with the connection string for the Azure Service Bus namespace to be used by Sales endpoint.
- 1. An environment variable named `AzureServiceBus.ConnectionString` with the connection string for the Azure Service  Bus namespace to be used by the endpoints.
+ 1. An environment variable named `AzureServiceBus.ConnectionString.2` with the connection string for the Azure Service Bus namespace to be used by Shipping endpoint.
- 1. An environment variable named `AzureServiceBus.ConnectionString.SC` with the connection string for the Azure Service Bus namespace to be used by the adapter.
+ 1. An environment variable named `AzureServiceBus.ConnectionString.SC` with the connection string for the Azure Service Bus namespace to be used by ServiceControl and the adapter.
  1. [Install ServiceControl](/servicecontrol/installation.md).
  1. Using [ServiceControl Management](/servicecontrol/license.md#servicecontrol-management-app) tool, set up ServiceControl to monitor endpoints using Azure Service Bus transport: